 If your basic procurement solution can’t do this, keep looking.

-- Spend Management With Procurement Software for Small Businesses: A great procurement platform helps you control and track spending by employees who use credit cards (company or personal).
+- Spend Management With Procurement Software for Small Businesses, startups, and mid-size companies: A great procurement platform helps you control and track spending by employees who use credit cards (company or personal).

 Before you invest in a procurement solution, examine it to see if it can handle expense reports outside of your normal procurement process.
 Look for credit card reconciliation tools as well as the ability to easily upload scans or photos of paper receipts and credit card statements.